RESOURCES

 By Deborah Corn on February 15, 2022

 Project Peacock hosted an event about POP with a keynote from Vicki Strull about capturing attention with print and a glimpse into material distribution and inventory technology with Elaine Scrima from GSP Retail.
-We had additional Peacock Partner speakers, including Angel Georgiou from Canon Solutions America Large Format Solutions.
+We had additional Peacock Partner speakers, including Angel Georgiou from Canon Large Format Solutions.
 I included her presentation in my thINK Academy video about POP.
 Check it out!

 The event was truly informative and everyone, including me, took away new ideas and will think about a ‘store’ in a new way as well.
 That is the goal of Project Peacock, to present new opportunities — or in this case POPortunities — and provide printspiration.
 This event did both and in unique ways.